Robust Renal Mass Segmentation on CT: A Validation Study of an AI-Based Framework: Results

-In Figure~\ref{fig:segmentation-results} for the \textit{Radboudumc} columns, we can first of all see that TotalSegmentator is not able to segment the abnormalities but still is able to segment the kidney region.
-The proposed model and the BAMF-model both have varying performance on the abnormality region when looking at the Dice score (0.66 $\pm$ 0.28 and 0.45 $\pm$ 0.35 respectively), although the proposed model on average scores better than the BAMF-model.
+Lastly, the renal mass results are presented in the bottom row of Figure~\ref{fig:segmentation-results}.
+Both the Dice and HD95 scores are more widely spread, but the proposed model consistently outperforms TotalSegmentator and the BAMF model.
+TotalSegmentator performs much worse on the TCGA-KIRC dataset compared to the proposed model both on the mean Dice (0.05 $\pm$ 0.13 and 0.86 $\pm$ 0.25, respectively) and mean HD95 metric (120.18 $\pm$ 61.30 and 14.94 $\pm$ 25.81, respectively).
+On the Radboudumc test set, the proposed model and the BAMF-model both have varying performance on the renal mass region when looking at the mean Dice score (0.66 $\pm$ 0.29 and 0.45 $\pm$ 0.35 respectively), although the proposed model on average scores better than the BAMF-model.
 Next to that, the HD95 metric shows superior performance of the proposed model.
-The proposed model significantly outperforms TotalSegmentator (corrected p-values $<$ 0.001) and the BAMF model (corrected p-values $<$ 0.001) on the tested regions.

-Inter-observer variability, as reported by an independent human observer, yielded mean Dice scores of 0.925 ($\pm$0.051) for the kidney region, 0.941 ($\pm$0.017) for the kidney+abnormality region, and 0.664 ($\pm$0.274) for the abnormality region \cite{mamani_2023}.
-Across all three regions, the performance of the proposed model is comparable to this inter-observer agreement, indicating its alignment with human-level variability.
-In contrast, the BAMF model shows lower performance relative to the human observer.
+Inter-observer variability yielded a mean Dice score of 0.664 ($\pm$0.274) for the renal mass region \citep{mamani_2023}.